Gavin Keith Hough

 Please support my Ambitious Challenge!

-Having a slightly younger brother who faces many challenges in life, it was identified only a handful of years ago (many years in to his adulthood) that he has autism.
-I don't know how severe it is considered but I believe it was as a result of a vaccination gone wrong when he was just a baby.
-Physically you wouldn't know it had left its mark but mentally it has and within moments of speaking with him you would know of an underlying condition.
+It was identified only a handful of years ago that he has autism.
+I don't know how severe it is considered but I believe its origins are as a result of a vaccination gone wrong when he was just a baby which also affected his brain.

 He is smart kid with a tremendous memory - you could meet him once and he will find out your name and birthday.
 Ten years later you could bump in to him and he would greet you by reciting that information.
-A tremendous pool player and not bad at dominoes either.
-A genius with letters and numbers (he loved Countdown as a kid).

-His beauty as a human being and something I wish we all had little more of is that he views everyone on the same level.
+His beauty as a human being and something I wish we all had little more of, is that he views everyone on the same level.
 He would buy everyone a beer and not judge who you are or what you do.

-I am sure the support network is much better than ever.
+I am sure the support network in 2025 is much better than ever.
 But for the majority of my brother’s life, the world wasn’t built to support him, especially in adulthood.
 My parents have found it really difficult to get any kind of help since he turned 18 (he will be 45 in March 2025).

 My relationship with him… I often struggle, we aren't as close as we should be.
 Lots of frustrations between the two of us.
-Felt huge pressure to stay close at the family home, hidden in the background, just to keep an eye on all that goes on and step in every now and again when things get stressful.
+Felt huge (internal) pressure to stay close at the family home, hidden in the background, just to keep an eye on all that goes on and step in every now and again when things get stressful.

 Very envious of my friends who have ‘normal’ sibling relationships.
 It just hasn’t worked like that for me and my brother.

 By crossing the finish line in London, hopefully our collective effort to raise a little money and understanding goes as far as it possibly can for Ambitious about Autism.
-Your donations mean far more than you will ever know!

 Gavin